-Subrecipients must maintain appropriate financial records that fully disclose and document the amount and disposition of grant funds received.
+Subrecipients shall maintain appropriate financial records that fully disclose and document the amount and disposition of grant funds received.
+Supporting documentation shall fully support each expenditure incurred by the subrecipient and shall tie directly back to the purposes of the award.
 Specific examples of supporting documentation to substantiate grant disbursements and subrecipient compliance with the laws, regulations, conditions, and policies governing VOCA awards are identified for each budget category in the Budget section of this document.